1. Storage ideas

 2. Wall mounted taps

 If possible, wall mounting your taps can save you a lot of space.
 "If you have a small vanity, opting for wall mounted taps will allow for a narrower sink, giving you a wider walkway so you can stand comfortably while brushing your teeth," says Wesley Sinclair from Highgrove Bathrooms.
 Additionally, wall-hung basins are a great option as they can fit into small space and free up wall space.

 Installing a mirror, whether it’s floor to ceiling or wall to wall can make the room look bigger.
 As Wesley explains: "The right mirror can almost magically broaden the size of a room, regardless if no other alterations have been made - so don’t be afraid to expand the size of your mirror."

-Wesley says to skip the shower door and install a frameless panel shower screen.
-"With no visual barriers, your bathroom will feel much more spacious with a new age look as well."
+Skip the shower door and install a frameless panel shower screen.
+Your bathroom will feel much more spacious with a new age look as well.

 Larger tiles are key when it comes to creating the illusion of a bigger bathroom.
 "By incorporating large tiles and patterns into a small bathroom, it tricks the eye into seeing extensive latitude," Wesley said.
 "With less grouting and lines to break up the visual, your bathroom will appear broader with a higher ceiling."

 6. Decorate with light colours